Graphene nanoribbon: Reactivity

 Zigzag edges are known to be more reactive than armchair edges, as observed in the dehydrogenation reactivities between the compound with zigzag edges (tetracene) and armchair edges (chrysene).
 Also, zigzag edges tends to be more oxidized than armchair edges without gasification.
 The zigzag edges with longer length can be more reactive as it can be seen from the dependence of the length of acenes on the reactivity.

 Applications

 Polymeric nanocomposites

 Graphene nanoribbons and their oxidized counterparts called graphene oxide nanoribbons have been investigated as nano-fillers to improve the mechanical properties of polymeric nanocomposites.
 Increases in the mechanical properties of epoxy composites on loading of graphene nanoribbons were observed.
 An increase in the mechanical properties of biodegradable polymeric nanocomposites of poly(propylene fumarate) at low weight percentage was achieved by loading of oxidized graphene nanoribbons, fabricated for bone tissue engineering applications.

 Contrast agent for bioimaging

 Hybrid imaging modalities, such as photoacoustic (PA) tomography (PAT) and thermoacoustic (TA) tomography (TAT) have been developed for bioimaging applications.
 PAT/TAT combines advantages of pure ultrasound and pure optical imaging/radio frequency (RF), providing good spatial resolution, great penetration depth and high soft-tissue contrast.
 GNR synthesized by unzipping single- and multi-walled carbon nanotubes have been reported as contrast agents for photoacoustic and thermoacoustic imaging and tomography.

+Catalysis

+In catalysis, GNRs offer several advantageous features that make them attractive as catalysts or catalyst supports.
+Firstly, their high surface-to-volume ratio provides abundant active sites for catalytic reactions.
+This enhanced surface area enables efficient interaction with reactant molecules, leading to improved catalytic performance.

+Secondly, the edge structure of GNRs plays a crucial role in catalysis.
+The zigzag and armchair edges of GNRs possess distinctive electronic properties, making them suitable for specific reactions.
+For instance, the presence of unsaturated carbon atoms at the edges can serve as active sites for adsorption and reaction of various molecules.

+Moreover, GNRs can be functionalized or doped with heteroatoms to tailor their catalytic properties further.
+Functionalization with specific groups or doping with elements like silicon, nitrogen, boron, or transition metals can introduce additional active sites or modify the electronic structure, allowing for selective catalytic transformations.